 Is the College open for business?

-With careful consideration of guidance provided by the Centers for Disease Control, Alabama Public Health officials, and the Alabama Community College System, Chattahoochee Valley Community College will open its campus for business, effective fall 2021, with modifications.
-Activities associated with the pre-registration, registration, and recruitment may be completed by individuals online as well as in person by visiting the appropriate College office.
-Online guidance may be found on the College’s website at cv.edu.
+With careful consideration of guidance provided by the Centers for Disease Control, Alabama Public Health officials, and the Alabama Community College System, Chattahoochee Valley Community College is currently open for business and has resumed normal operations.
+Activities associated with the pre-registration, registration, recruitment, and other college services may be completed by individuals online as noted in this plan as well as in person by visiting the appropriate college office.
+Online guidance may be found on the College’s website at www.cv.edu.

 What safety protocols are in place at the College?

-Facemasks Required on Campus.
-The College will continue its facemask requirement until further notice and until conditions regarding the spread of the virus improve.
-In accordance with guidance from the CDC, students, faculty, staff, and visitors, whether vaccinated or not should continue the practice of wearing masks.
-The College recognizes that our environment consists of individuals with varying medical conditions and people who have chosen not to take advantage of the vaccine; therefore, appropriate signs will be posted on campus to remind individuals to wear a facemask while on campus.
-A limited supply of facemasks will be provided by the COVID-19 Prevention and Response Coordinator and will be available at strategic locations on campus.
+The College also recognizes that our environment consists of individuals with varying medical conditions and people who have chosen not to take advantage of the vaccine; therefore, appropriate signs are posted on campus to remind individuals of the facemask status.
+A limited supply of facemasks will be available at strategic locations on campus.

 Social Distancing.
-With the aforementioned information in mind, social distancing guidelines for classroom set-ups will be arranged six feet apart in the classrooms and in meetings held on campus.
+With the aforementioned information in mind, social distancing guidelines for classrooms have been relaxed.
+Room set-ups will be arranged with as much space as possible between seats; however, the six-foot social distancing protocol is not currently being utilized.
 Students who have weakened immune systems or underlying health conditions that are documented may work out arrangements with their instructors to use the online option, where possible.
 Certain classes where in-person instruction is required may not be suitable for the online option.

 Vaccinations.
-CVCC will strongly encourage faculty, staff, and students to get the COVID-19 vaccine of their choice but will not require the vaccination of any of the aforementioned groups.
-The College will encourage vaccines through a deliberate campaign that will be implemented by the COVID-19 Prevention and Response Coordinator.
+CVCC will continue to strongly encourage faculty, staff, and students to get the COVID-19 vaccine and boosters of their choice but will not require the vaccination of any of the aforementioned groups.

 Safety Guidelines and Instructions.
-The COVID-19 Prevention and Response Coordinator will be integral in providing extensive information and instructions to campus stakeholders regarding safety guidelines and protocols.
-This information will include but not be limited to professional development training; campus communication efforts, such as directional and informational signs; contact tracing; and assistive referrals for testing and vaccinations.
+The Dean of Students and Campus Services will be integral in providing information and instructions to campus stakeholders regarding safety guidelines and protocols.
+This information will include but not be limited to campus communication efforts via email; assistance with calculation of isolation and return to campus dates; precautions for those individuals who test positive for COVID-19, and assistive referrals for testing and vaccinations.

 Cleaning.
 To ensure that facilities are safe for use, the College Facilities and Maintenance Department will provide a deeper level of cleaning than the normal daily and weekly routine schedules.
 Additionally, the College will sanitize classrooms frequently.
 Employees will be provided a set of personal protective equipment to assist them in keeping their workspace safe.